PandarusAnon/slaude/README.md

 ### CLAUDE_USER
 Open your Claude DMs and similarly to the above step click on the little arrow next to Claude at the top.
 The _Member ID_ is what we're looking for here, not the Channel ID.

+### PING_MESSAGE
+This lets you configure what gets sent in the message that we use to ping Claude.
+This seems to have a pretty huge influence on his response, similar to a jailbreak.
+The default message is `"Assistant:"` and will prompt Claude to continue the context we sent him to the best of his abilites.
+This has the usual side effects of responses getting longer and longer as the context gets larger.
+Feel free to experiment with different messages here but be aware that this can lead to unpredictable behavior.
+You also can't use SillyTavern replacements like `{{char}}` or `{{user}}`.
+If you need to refer to either, your best bet will be to stick to calling the character "Assistant" and the user "Human".
+One thing that I personally tried was `"Continue the story as Assistant.
+Keep your response brief and stay in character."` and it resulted in consistently shorter responses, even in longer conversations, but it also had the side effect of all messages being a single paragraph, even if a longer response would have been more appropriate for the situation.
+Probably good if you want to stick to more of an actual chat conversation format.

 ### PORT
 This only needs to be changed if you have anything else running on the same port already.